sayamdip/My-Power-Bi-Project/README.md

 	•	Business analysts
 	•	Marketing teams
 # 🚀 How to Use
-	1. Clone or download this repo.
+	1. Clone or download this repository.
 	2. Open the .pbix file with Power BI Desktop.